aosabook/500lines/cluster/CHAPTER.rst

 Assertions should include any invariants from the algorithm design, but when the code doesn't behave as we expect, asserting our expectations is a great way to see where things go astray.

 Identifying the right assumptions we make while reading code is a part of the art of debugging.
-In this case, the problem was that the ``DECISION`` for the next slot to commit was being ignored because it was already in ``self.decisions``.
+In this case, the problem was that the ``Decision`` for the next slot to commit was being ignored because it was already in ``self.decisions``.
 The underlying assumption being violated was that the next slot to be committed was not yet decided.
-Asserting this at the beginning of ``do_DECISION`` identified the flaw and led quickly to the fix.
+Asserting this at the beginning of ``do_Decision`` identified the flaw and led quickly to the fix.

 Many other assertions were added during development of the protocol, but in the interests of space, only a few remain.